NEW YORK — Can this really be America in 2016?

 And then, like clockwork in a new deranged norm, came another evening, another night of tragedy.

 As demonstrators amassed in Dallas on Thursday to mark what had transpired in the two preceding days, five police officers there to help keep the peace were shot and killed and seven other officers and two civilians were wounded.
-Authorities said it was the work of a sniper.
-The suspect, who was killed by police, had said he was upset by the recent shootings and wanted to kill whites, particularly white officers.
+Authorities said it was the work of at least one sniper.
+A suspect, who was killed by police, had said he was upset by the recent shootings and wanted to kill whites, particularly white officers.

 It was a devastating climax to three horrific days that Americans are struggling to understand.